-begin in 2022/23.
 The Halifax Partnership's Business Confidence Survey is based on five questions addressing Halifax's economy.
-In 2022, the Business Confidence Index From 2021 to 2022, the municipality's population reached a record high despite the COVID-19 pandemic. increased by 2.6 per cent to 460,274, and the average The large growth in construction value in 2021 is likely annual number of active businesses increased due to various factors, such as economic recovery to 2,161.8-a 3.4 per cent increase per 100,000 population.
-The municipality is committed to growing from COVID-19, unprecedented population growth in the Halifax region, and increased regulatory capacity the economy, making it easier to do business in Halifax. in the Regional Centre with the approval of Centre Phase I of a Corporate Regulatory Reform Framework was completed to improve regulatory performance Plan.
-Construction value is the highest it has been with the biggest increase in the Regional Centre followed and policy outcomes and provide operational by the rural areas.
-Residential permits are up by 38.3 guidance for regulatory service delivery.
-All municipal per cent, attributed to high-density residential units departments continue to reduce red tape, streamline (apartment-style units). processes, and design better, more cost-effective regulations for residents, businesses, and government.
+In 2022, the Business Confidence Index reached a record high despite the COVID-19 pandemic.
+The large growth in construction value in 2021 is likely due to various factors, such as economic recovery from COVID-19, unprecedented population growth in the Halifax region, and increased regulatory capacity in the Regional Centre with the approval of Centre Plan.
+Construction value is the highest it has been with the biggest increase in the Regional Centre followed by the rural areas.
+Residential permits are up by 38.3 per cent, attributed to high-density residential units (apartment-style units).